-Computers.
+• Computers.
 If a computer is provided by the church in the church office but the minister prefers to work at home on a personal computer, the personal computer is not being used for the church's convenience.

+not being used for the churchs convenience.
 If the minister meets the "convenience of employer" and "condition of employment" tests but does not use the computer (and related equipment) more than 50% of the time for work, he or she must depreciate these items using the straight-line method to calculate the amount for reimbursement purposes.